communication

 Accept that where you are now in terms of your communication skills is only your starting point - not your finishing point.

-And assess your performance & your progress against your typical level of effectiveness.
+And assess your performance and your progress against your typical level of effectiveness.
 Not against some desired state of perfection or ultimate goal.

 I know.
 Because I tried it!